didx-xyz/indy-ledger-monitor/fetch-ledger-tx/README.md

 ./run.sh -a --net=<netId> --schemaid QXdMLmAKZmQBhnvXHxKn78:2:SURFNetSchema:1.0
 ```

-To fetch a credential definition id of main ledger transactions use the `--credid` argument and provide a transaction credential definition id;
+To fetch a credential definition id from the ledger use the `--credid` argument and provide a transaction credential definition id;
 ``` bash
 ./run.sh -a --net=<netId> --credid A9Rsuu7FNquw8Ne2Smu5Nr:3:CL:15:tag
 ```